 Providing breadth and depth of conceptual understanding

 It is important that any type of calculation or mathematical concept is given time to be practiced, but of equal importance is the opportunity for children to explore the depth and breadth of that concept or calculation.
-This can be created with regular problem solving and investigative approaches to mathematical teaching, and making sure that the teaching sequence and progression of lessons give ample opportunity for apply their understanding in a wide variety of ways.
+This can be created with regular problem solving and investigative approaches to mathematical teaching, and making sure that the teaching sequence and progression of lessons gives ample opportunity toapply their understanding in a wide variety of ways.

 There are a wide variety of resources to support teaching in a wide and varied way –